gmarceau/spread.js/README.md

 ```

-After running `spread.js test.js` the content of the file will be
+After running `spread.js foo.js` the new content of the file will be

 ```javascript